-Our Environmental Medicine Internship Program for Minority Students invites you to participate in a short-term training opportunity with us if you have a particular interest in the biomedical sciences and qualify as a minority.
+Our Environmental Medicine Internship Program for Minority Students invites students to participate in a short-term training opportunity within the biomedical sciences.
+Prospective students must qualify as a minority to be accepted.

-The International Exchange Program for Minority Students supports you, as a student or recent graduate, in mentored research abroad.
-The program emphasizes collaboration and the exchange of scientific and cultural knowledge in an atmosphere of support for diversity.
-We select minority bachelor’s, master’s, and doctoral degree students from across the United States to participate.
+The Global Health Disparities Research Training Program supports students or recent graduates in mentored research abroad.
+Emphasis is placed on collaboration and the exchange of scientific and cultural knowledge in an atmosphere that supports and encourages diversity.
+We invite minority bachelor’s, master’s, and doctoral degree students from across the United States to participate.

 Pediatrics Environmental Health Electives

-As a resident, medical school or public health student, you may take Pediatric Environmental Health Electives, fielding clinical questions about childhood environmental exposures and learning to take an environmental history under the guidance of Environmental Pediatric physicians.
-You also have the opportunity to participate in clinical evaluations, educational seminars and lectures, and meetings with representatives from public health agencies.
-Although the focus of the elective is clinical, you have ample opportunity to assist with ongoing research, advocacy projects, and scientific papers.
-Mentoring is available for independent projects as well.
+Residents, medical school and public health students may take Pediatric Environmental Health Electives, fielding clinical inquiries about childhood environmental exposures and learning to take an environmental history under the guidance of Environmental Pediatric physicians.
+Opportunities are available to participate in clinical evaluations, educational seminars, and meetings with representatives from public health agencies.
+Although the focus of the elective is clinical, ample opportunity is availale to assist with ongoing research, advocacy projects, and scientific papers.